What Is The Difference Between Skin Packaging And Blister Packaging?

 Some examples of commonly packaged products in blister packs include fishing lures, small hardware components, drugs, toothbrushes, toys (action figures), candy, and hundreds of other various types of products.

 Need Help Optimizing Your Packaging?

 What Is A Skin Pack?

 Skin packs (also known as skin packaging) are another type of carded packaging that is often confused with blister packaging.
 Skin packaging is made with skin packaging machines.
 While skin packs look somewhat similar to blister packs, their applications are notably different.

 Like blister packs, skin packs have the same basic components - a board and plastic covering (in this case, skin film).
 The most significant difference is that after the product is between the film and the backer, it is uniformly sealed via a vacuum sealing machine.
 This is known as vacuum skin packaging.

 It can then be shipped as-is, or it can be custom-cut with a device called a die-cutting machine.
 This allows for a uniform package that removes unnecessary material from the final product.
 It also results in a smooth, visually appealing package.

 Once these processes are completed, the finished product is completely contained in the skin pack, surrounded by surlyn film.

 The Differences Between Skin Packs And Blister Packaging

 Which Is Right For You?
 Blister Or Skin Packaging?

 With skin packs, you will need a vacuum sealer and potentially a die cutter or some other method of separating the individual products from the master sheet.
 Blister packaging only requires a sealer.

 When trying to figure out if blister or skin packaging is suitable for your products, you will need to ask yourself a few questions to help choose the appropriate form of packaging.

 - Do your products contain sharp or pointed edges?
 If yes, a blister pack is the better choice.

 - Are you packaging food that can spoil (for example, fish)?
-If you are, a skin pack is the superior choice.
+If you are, a skin pack is a superior choice.

 - What is your budget?
 With skin packs, you will need a vacuum sealer in addition to a skin/blister machine.
 Blister packaging does not require this additional equipment.